Searching for

 Sadly, since we originally wrote this article we’ve had to update a couple of times following the closure of certain micro-breweries.
 Covid especially was hard on them all, and some didn’t make it.
 And we’re sure that there are others that we haven’t covered here, but we’ll keep adding new ones as we discover them.
 Feel free to email us if you know of others that we have failed to mention.
 In the meantime, get out there and “Support Your Local Microbrewery!”

-Moska de Girona have been on the go since 2008 and brew eight different styles of beer and use only natural ingredients without any additives or preservatives.
-In the last few years, they have been consistently winning individual beer awards at the annual Campeonato Nacional de Cervezas in Barcelona.
+Moska de Girona have been on the go since 2008 and brew eight different styles of beer using only natural ingredients without any additives or preservatives.
+They have won several individual beer awards at the annual Spanish Campeonato Nacional de Cervezas in Barcelona.

 La Pirata Brewing